softspiders/dip-in-ca-deck/README.md

 [SOFTSPIDERS](https://github.com/softspiders/softspiders)

-## Presentation of the simplest counter application showing how to apply the dependency inversion principle
+## Presentation of the simplest counter application showing how to apply the Dependency Inversion Principle

 ---